Joseph-McCartney-AI/llm-creative-research-assistant/README.md

 **“How can creative organisations explore and apply AI in ways that are meaningful, practical, and inspiring?”**

 It demonstrates:

--A tailored solution for professionals in the creative industries -Direct relevance to media, arts, and cultural sectors -A practical example of using AI for insight generation and ideation -Shows initiative in applying GPT-4 to real-world creative workflows
+- A tailored solution for professionals in the creative industries
+- Direct relevance to media, arts, and cultural sectors
+- A practical example of using AI for insight generation and ideation
+- Shows initiative in applying GPT-4 to real-world creative workflows

 ---